cottonpup/obsidian-vault/English/English Shadowing.md

 next we have to make a **poached egg**
 I have never made a poached egg in my life

+some vinegar
-some vinegar then I have that egg right here and I'm gonna drop that in **why is it not clumping together** we have **micro greens** which is **my favorite way to get my greens in here**
+then I have that egg right here and I'm gonna drop that in
+**why is it not clumping together** we have **micro greens** which is **my favorite way to get my greens in here**

-and lastly this is a different approach from the Ruby's one because they use a different
+and lastly this is a different approach from the Ruby's

-type of cheese but I just got cottage cheese because I've been seeing a lot of recipes

-go around with cottage cheese on Tik Tok and **they're also a really good source of protein**
+because they use a different type of cheese but I just got cottage cheese because I've been seeing a lot of recipes go around with cottage cheese on Tik Tok and **they're also a really good source of protein**

 so they look like this I'm just gonna do like a scoop and mix it in with my edamame

 **let me look back on the photo to see if I did this right. pretty much.
 I killed it.**